adarshsingh705/Social-media-project/README.md

 ## Overview

 This is a Node.js REST API project designed for a social media platform.
 The API provides endpoints for user authentication, image uploading, and interactions with posts (such as commenting and liking).
+I am actively working on enhancing this project with more features, improved security, and optimizing the database (MongoDB).
+Updates will be committed soon..

 **Key Features:**
 - **JWT Authentication:** Secures endpoints and user interactions using JSON Web Tokens (JWT).